AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/overview.md

 - **Audience:** Data Engineer, Data Architect
 - **Prerequisites:** Access to Adobe Experience Platform and Adobe Experience Platform Launch
-- **Description:** In this foundational module, you will configure Launch with the new Web SDK extension and implemen Launch on the Platform Demo website.
+- **Description:** In this foundational module, you will configure Launch with the new Web SDK extension and implement Launch on the Platform Demo website.
 - **Time Investment:** 120 minutes

 [2.
 Foundation - Data Ingestion](./modules/module2/data-ingestion.md)